fr33r/.com-blog/blog/content/posts/building-a-pi-cluster.md

 I received one as a gift - check!
 The remaining three I needed to source internationally (more on that later).
 To future proof, I was aiming for the model 4B.
 Although it would've been nice to get my hands on a 4GB or 8GB configuration, they were basically myths during these times.
-I settled for 3 2GB models.
+I settled for three 2GB models.

 #### PoE+ Hats